 We might not be well-known for our waterfalls here in Wisconsin, but any local outdoor enthusiast can tell you that when the snow melts in spring, there are many, and they are glorious.
 After a little research (and ample google-mapping), I was so surprised with the number of Wisconsin Hikes with Waterfalls!

-Caleb and I were married on the atop the Blackwater Canyon in Blackwater Falls State Park in West Virgina.
-Blackwater Falls, Elakala Falls, Lindy Point and Pendleton Point Overlook, are some of the most photographed sites in West Virginia, so it’s no surprise that I love it there so much!
+Caleb and I were married at the Blackwater Canyon in Blackwater Falls State Park in West Virginia.
+Blackwater Falls, Elakala Falls, Lindy Point, and Pendleton Point Overlook are some of the most photographed sites in West Virginia, so it’s no surprise that I love it there so much!
 Blackwater Falls is a special place for the entire Davis family because it has been a ritual vacation spot for multiple generations.

 7 Wisconsin Hikes With Waterfalls

 Located just seven miles outside of Superior, scenic Amnicon Falls State Park features a series of falls and rapids, hiking trails, campgrounds, and one of six remaining Horton covered bridges.
 Waterfalls may be viewed from a trail or footbridge, and you might even spot some native Wisconsin wildlife on one of the trails!

 Copper Falls State Park, near Mellen, has a variety of trails and multiple waterfalls.
 To view the park’s cascading namesake, you’ll choose the aptly named Waterfall trail, which will also take you to Brownstone Falls.
 If you would like to bring along a furry friend, opt for the dog-friendly Red Granite Falls trail, where you may view the Red Granite Falls on the Bad River.